kaileytetrick/TriviaGame/README.md

 <ul>
 <li>Players are presented with a multiple choice question and given 20 seconds to select the corret answer out of four possible answers.</li>
 <li>Once players submit their answer or time runs out, they are informed of the correct answer with a correlating image and they move on to the next question.
-<li>At the end of the game, players are given their totals for correct and incorrect answers.
+<li>At the end of the game, players are given their totals for correct and incorrect answers, as well as unanswered.
 </ul>

 <h3>Built with:</h3>